tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 1.a: Start a new project and create a class called Course.
 The Course class should have one field/instanse variable/attribute (different names for the same thing) called <code>name</code> of the type String.
 The field should be declared private.

 1.b: Create another class called Student.
-The Student class should have two fields/instans variables: <code>name</code> of the type String and <code>courses</code> of the type ArrayList\<Course\>.Both fields should be declared private.
+The Student class should have two fields/instans variables: <code>name</code> of the type String and <code>courses</code> of the type ArrayList\<Course\>.
+Both fields should be declared private.
+Make sure that the variable <code>courses</code> is given a value.
+You should make a new ArrayList (using the keyword new) and assign it to the variable <code>courses</code>.

 <details>
   <summary>Hint</summary>
   <p>Remember to import java.util.ArrayList.